Testosterone and Weight Loss: How Hormone Optimization Burns Fat, Backed by 4 Studies (2026)

 PrimeHealth's Holistic Approach to Body Composition

-At PrimeHealth, we understand that hormone optimization is most powerful when it is part of a comprehensive strategy.
+At PrimeHealth, hormone optimization is most effective as part of a complete plan.
 Our clinical team does not just prescribe testosterone and wish you luck.
-We work with each patient to develop an integrated plan that includes hormone therapy, nutrition guidance, exercise recommendations, sleep optimization, and ongoing monitoring.
-Regular lab work tracks not just your hormone levels but also metabolic markers like fasting glucose, insulin, HbA1c, and lipids to ensure your body is responding optimally.
+We work with each patient to develop a plan that includes hormone therapy, nutrition guidance, exercise recommendations, sleep optimization, and ongoing monitoring.
+Regular lab work tracks hormone levels and metabolic markers like fasting glucose, insulin, HbA1c, and lipids to ensure your body is responding well.

-We also know that every patient starts from a different place.
+Every patient starts from a different place.
 Whether you are 50 pounds overweight and have never set foot in a gym, or you are an experienced lifter who has hit a plateau despite doing everything right, our protocols are designed around your starting point, your goals, and your lifestyle.
-The vicious cycle of low testosterone and weight gain can be broken.
+The cycle of low testosterone and weight gain can be broken.
 The first step is getting your labs and having an honest conversation about where you are and where you want to be.

 Ready to break the cycle of low T and stubborn weight gain?
-PrimeHealth's comprehensive approach combines hormone optimization with nutrition and lifestyle guidance for real, sustainable results.
+PrimeHealth combines hormone optimization with nutrition and lifestyle guidance for results that last.
 Schedule your free consultation today.

 Ready to Optimize Your Health?